What is an API-first CMS? The Key to Effective Content Management

 The most common question about an API-first CMS usually sounds a lot like, “Is an API-first CMS a headless CMS?”
 And the answer is not quite.
 While an API-first CMS and headless CMS can deliver content in similar ways, a headless CMS provides more options for marketers and developers to actually manage that content across various channels.

-An API-first CMS separates the frontend presentation layer from the backend database, and instead, content delivery is handled using APIs.
 This gives an API-first CMS an advantage over a traditional CMS that tightly couples the front end and back end together and limits the types of experiences that can be created.
 With an API-first CMS, content can be published to any channel, whether a website or mobile device, digital sign, smart speaker, or any other internet-connected device.

-However, the key component of an API-first CMS is that it enables organizations to take a best-of-breed approach, and the interoperability they provide can be used to create a best-of-breed DXP.
 In today’s omnichannel environment, where customers interact with brands across several channels, internal teams rely on several tools to get their day-to-day activities done.
 This includes using not only a CMS but also analytics and marketing automation tools, CRMs, and more.

 With an API CMS, marketers don’t need to rely on just the analytics capabilities of their CMS to understand the effectiveness of their content.
 Instead, developers can connect to a more robust analytics system using an API, and the information and marketers can gain access to the insights they need.
 The same approach can be used to connect eCommerce systems, marketing automation tools, and more.

-An API-first CMS doesn’t place limitations on what your organization can create or do when it comes to content experiences in the way that a traditional CMS does.
-It also provides your first step towards API-driven architecture, which brings with it some select benefits:
+Unlike a traditional CMS, an API-first CMS doesn’t place limitations on what your organization can create or do when it comes to content experiences.

 Organizations can integrate with the best tools available for each specific use case.
 Whereas some CMS systems may only be compatible with a particular CRM or analytics tool, the composability of an API-first CMS enables you to choose the software that makes the most sense for your business, no matter the reason for your choice.

-Section titled Improve developer flexibility and productivity Improve developer flexibility and productivity
+Improve developer flexibility and productivity

 Technology can change on a whim.
 However, since connections are made using APIs, an API CMS makes your business future-proof since you don’t have to rip and replace to react to changes constantly.
 Instead, integrations with technologies that haven’t even been invented yet can happen just as easily as they do today.